-What Does A Book Agent Do To Get Your Book Published?
+Do You a Book Agent to Get Your Book Published?

 Do you absolutely need a literary agent?
 What does a literary agent do to get your book published?
 Here's what you need to know about the roles that literary agents play in the careers of book authors:

-Do You Absolutely Need A Book Agent To Get Your Book Published?
+Do You Need a Book Agent to Get Your Book Published?

 Plus, book agents perform a number of valuable functions besides sales.
 Established and vetted book agents bring a variety of specialized skills and knowledge to your book publishing experience.
-The best agents will represent you throughout the sales process, and during the contract negotiations with the publisher — and then advocate for you at critical junctures during the publication process (because your bottom line affects their bottom line).
+The best agents will represent you throughout the sales process and during the contract negotiations with the publisher.
+They will also advocate for you at critical junctures during the publication process, because your bottom line affects their bottom line.

 Literary agents are invaluable in a traditional publishing scenario.

 - Book agents know the right editors.
 Most agents specialize in a few specific genres or interest areas of books—whether it's women's fiction, children's books, political treatises or cookbooks.
 They foster and maintain relationships with the book editors who buy books in their areas of expertise.

 - Agents have their fingers on the pulse of trends in the book publishing marketplace.
 The book marketplace changes constantly and, like all media, is affected by technology shifts, cultural shifts and who just died in Hollywood.
 Agents know what book-to-film trends are over and what a book editor wants to buy today.

 - A literary agent can help you shape your manuscript or proposal before it gets to an editor.
 They can also help give your writing the best and most appealing spin, increasing your chances of getting it sold.